hedhyw/gherkingen/Readme.md

 It accepts a `*.feature` [Cucumber/Gherkin](https://cucumber.io/docs/gherkin/reference/) file and generates a test boilerplate.
 All that remains is to change the tests a little.
+The generator supports `go generate` and `go test` for generated tests.

 The generator is very customizable, it is possible to customize an output for any golang [testing framework](#frameworks-support) or even for [another language](#language-support).